R0bl0x10501050/Making-Discord-Bots/docs/Tutorial/installation.md

 !!! warning "Read Before Starting"
-    If you do not have any experience with Python, JavaScript, or Lua, it is recommended that you learn the basic foundation of one of the languages.
+    If you do not have any experience with Python, JavaScript, or Lua, it is recommended that you learn the basic foundation of one of those languages.

 ### Let's begin!